 But, you can give away limited amounts each tax year without having to pay death duties.
 For example:

 As a rule, assets placed within a trust do not form part of an estate after death.
 Setting up a trust can help to cover the costs of education or living with a disability.
-Even though it can help you avoid Inheritance tax, trusts and taxes are a complex topic.
+Even though it can help you avoid Inheritance tax, trusts and UK taxes are a complex topic to understand without professional advice.

 An 'interest in possession trust' is a way of putting assets into a trust and still getting the income.
 But, like other similar investments, you may be liable for tax on property, money, and shares you inherit.
 But, it is another way of avoiding Inheritance Tax after your death.